 Working together through the Caribbean Basin Security Initiative (CBSI), the United States and Guyana, along with other nations of the Caribbean, are combating drug trafficking and other transnational crimes that threaten regional security.
 The United States also works closely with Guyana in the fight against HIV/AIDS through the President’s Emergency Plan for AIDS Relief (PEPFAR) program.
 U.S. agencies, including the U.S. Centers for Disease Control and Prevention (CDC), and the U.S. Agency for International Development (USAID), are administering a multi-million dollar program of education, prevention, and treatment for those infected and affected by HIV/AIDS, and contributing to the country’s health care capacity.
-USAID also supports an activity designed to strengthen political processes and institutions.
-The Public Affairs Section is developing people-to-people ties through exchange programs and by supporting meaningful discourse and programs with civil society, the private sector, and government on issues of bilateral importance.
+The Public Affairs Section is developing people-to-people ties through exchange programs such as the Youth Ambassadors program, Young Leaders of the Americas Initiative, Global Entrepreneurship Summit, and the 100,000 Strong in the Americas Innovation Fund, and by supporting meaningful discourse with civil society, the private sector, and government on issues of bilateral importance through cultural, educational, sports and music programs.
 U.S. military medical and engineering teams continue to conduct training exercises in Guyana, digging wells, building schools and clinics, and providing medical treatment.

 Bilateral Economic Relations

-The United States continued to be one of Guyana’s most significant trading partners in 2012.
-According to the U.S. Department of Commerce, Guyana recorded a US$163.1 million merchandise trade surplus with the United States in 2012.
-This represents a significant increase from 2011, a year in which Guyana recorded a trade surplus of $60.9 million.
-The U.S. market remained significant for Guyana with export earnings of US$424.5 million at the end of 2012, an 18 percent decrease from export earnings of US$522.9 million at the end of 2011.
-Guyana’s imports amounted to US$359.8 million from the U.S. at the end of 2012, a 1 percent decrease from the imports value of US$363.6 million in 2011.
-Guyana’s major exports to the United States in 2012 continued to be non-monetary gold, fish and shellfish, aluminum and bauxite, lumber and wood, and apparel and household goods.
-The major imports from the United States in 2012 were machinery, foodstuffs, animal feeds, petroleum products, chemicals, computers and computer accessories, passenger vehicles, telecommunication equipment, and pharmaceuticals.
-Guyanese products such as apparel knit with U.S.-made material, sugar, seafood, fruit, and other agricultural products enjoy duty-free access to the U.S. market under the Caribbean Basin Trade Partnership Act, which has been extended to 2020.
+The United States continues to be one of Guyana’s most significant trading partners.
+According to the U.S. Department of Commerce, Guyana recorded a USD 148.5 million merchandise trade surplus with the United States in 2013.
+This represents a decrease from 2012 in which Guyana recorded a trade surplus of USD 163.1 million.
+The U.S. market remained significant for Guyana with export earnings of USD 431.1.8 million at the end of 2015.
+This represented a 14 percent decrease from export earnings of USD 501.4 at the end of 2014.
+Guyana’s imports from the United States amounted to USD 368.1 million at the end of 2014, a one percent decrease from an imports value of USD 370.0 million in 2014.
+Guyana’s major exports to the United States in 2015 continued to be non-monetary gold, fish and shellfish, aluminum and bauxite, lumber and wood, and apparel and household goods.
+The major imports from the United States in 2015 were machinery, foodstuffs, animal feeds, petroleum products, chemicals, computers and computer accessories, passenger vehicles, telecommunication equipment, and pharmaceuticals.

-The United States Geological Survey (USGS) has identified the Guyana Suriname basin as having the second highest resource potential among unexplored oil basins in the world and estimates indicate recoverable oil reserves of 15 billion barrels of oil and gas reserves of 42 trillion cubic feet.
-Under the Energy Governance and Capacity Initiative (EGCI), the United Stated Government provides a range of technical and capacity building assistance as Guyana seeks to develop financial and regulatory regimes and address capacity issues that would maximize the development potential from prospective offshore oil and gas resources.
+The United States Geological Survey (USGS) has identified the Guyana-Suriname basin as having the second highest resource potential among unexplored oil basins in the world.
+Estimates indicate recoverable oil reserves of 15 billion barrels of oil and gas reserves of 42 trillion cubic feet.
+In May 2015, ExxonMobil announced its discovery of a “significant” find of oil off Guyana’s coast.
+Further test drilling has confirmed this find with estimates of roughly one billion barrels of recoverable from the area around the test wells.
+ExxonMobil is continuing its exploratory operations as of July 2016.
+Under the Energy Governance and Capacity Initiative (EGCI), the United Stated Government provides a range of technical and capacity building assistance as Guyana seeks to develop financial and regulatory regimes and address capacity issues that would maximize the development potential from offshore oil and gas resources.

 Guyana's Membership in International Organizations